See the table below for the latest federal poverty levels (2015 and 2016) published by the HHS.

 |# Persons in Household||2015 - 100% FPL income threshold||2015 - 400% FPL income threshold||2016 - 100% FPL income threshold||2016 - 400% FPL income threshold|

 |9+||add $4,160 for each additional person.||add $16,640 for each additional person.||add $4,160 for each additional person||add $16,640 for each additional person|

-How much does your household income need to be under to be classified as poor in America?
-The answer of course depends on how big your household is but for the average American household of four people, the answer is $23,050.
+[Updated with 2013 poverty levels] How much does your household income need to be under to be classified as poor in America?
+The answer of course depends on how big your household is but for the average American household of four people, the answer is $23,550 ($500 more than in 2012).
 The Census Bureau and Department of Health and Human Services (HHS) which publishes official federal poverty levels, estimated that over 15 percent of US households live in poverty!

-Based on the latest data, the average American household makes a median income of $49,945.
+Based on the latest data, the average American household makes a median income of around $50,000.
 Or roughly twice the poverty level.
 This suggests that a lot of American families are not that far from the edge of poverty.
-Sadly the recession has exacerbated things with income inequality growing as the rich benefit disproportionally more from booming stocks markets while the poor struggle with stagnant paychecks and rising inflation.
+Sadly the recession has exacerbated things with income inequality growing as the rich benefit disproportionately more from booming stocks markets while the poor struggle with stagnant paychecks and rising inflation.

 Food Stamps (SNAP)